powsybl/powsybl.github.io/docs/installation/java-library.md

 **powsybl-ampl-converter** *(Advanced user)*
 This module provides an implementation of the converter API to allow a user to export a network to a set of tabular text files.
-As the format is really simple to parse, it's commonly used to integrate powsybl with an optimal power flow using an [AMPL](../iidm/exporter/ampl.md) model or with Matlab.
+As the format is really simple to parse, it's commonly used to integrate Powsybl with an optimal power flow using an [AMPL](../iidm/exporter/ampl.md) model or with Matlab.

 ## Network additional features